UnknownMC/UnknownPlayers/README.md

 The latest version is currently **UnknownPlayers 2.0**.
 It was compiled with **Bukkit 1.7.8-R0.1** (build #1922) and tested with **Spigot #1423**.
 This plugin is provided without any warranty whatsoever and may break at any time, regardless of the version of Spigot/CraftBukkit/... used.

-If you have any questions about this project, I'm usually on IRC: irc.spi.gt #unknownmc.
+If you have any questions about this project, I'm on IRC: irc.esper.net #deprecatednether.